 The classroom can be very important as a place for you to meet with your friends, to find stimulus from a teacher, but in the classroom you’re listening to the teacher half the time or you’re listening to your classmates.
 What matters is how much time do you spend away from the classroom with the language.
 Spend that time with the language.
 Do it month after month after month and don’t let too many days go by where you don’t spend time with the language.
 Depending how difficult the language is – that means how different it is from your native language or from a language you already speak – the amount of time required might be years.
 If you can only spend an hour a day, it could be six months to a year to two years.
 If you can spend three hours a day, then it might be less than a year, but it does take time.
 There is no shortcut to fluency.

 If you don’t enjoy studying the language, you won’t put in the time, so it’s important that you do the things that you like doing.

-When I start out with a language, I will quite often listen to a short piece of content until I understand 50-70%, then I’ll move on to the next item.
+When I start out with a language, I will quite often listen to a short piece of content until I understand 50-70%, , Sometimes even less.
+Basically I move on to the next lesson when I feel like it.
+I can always go back.
 I always want to read whatever I listen to and I want to listen to whatever I read, certainly in the beginning.
 I listen to things that I like, where I like the voice and where I’m interested in the topic.

 I think to be a successful language learner you have to enjoy the process, so you have to decide what it is you like doing.
 Do you like listening and reading?
 Do you like watching videos?
 Do you like just hanging out with people if that opportunity is available to you?